David Siegel (computer scientist): Two Sigma

-Published Views
+Published views

 Siegel writes and speaks frequently about the relationship between technology and society.
-He has called machine learning the "story of our times," and despite its limitations, such as a lack of common sense, has described it as "the best way anyone has come up with to algorithmically find knowledge in unstructured data".
+He has called machine learning the "story of our times," and despite its limitations, such as a lack of common sense, has described it as "the best way anyone has come up with to algorithmically find knowledge in unstructured data."

-Siegel has focused on the importance of separating misconceptions from reality when it comes to artificial intelligence and algorithms.
-He has cautioned that A.I. and automation could lead to significant losses of certain middle-skill jobs, but could create new types of jobs for appropriately skilled workers.
+Siegel has focused on the importance of separating misconceptions from reality when it comes to A.I. and algorithms.
+In 2019, he cautioned that A.I. and automation could lead to significant losses of certain middle-skill jobs, but could create new types of jobs for appropriately skilled workers.

-He has argued that algorithms such as those used by search and social media companies could harm society by "contributing to increasingly slanted and divided views about the issues of the day."
-He has advocated for these companies to form a self-regulatory organization modeled after the Financial Industry Regulatory Authority (FINRA).
+He has also argued that algorithms such as those used by search and social media companies could harm society by "contributing to increasingly slanted and divided views about the issues of the day."
+Siegel has advocated for these companies to form a self-regulatory organization modeled after the Financial Industry Regulatory Authority.
 Siegel has suggested that if society is going to trust machines with life or death situations, it must "insist on new, tougher standards for their software."

-Siegel has also spoken about his concern that we “may not be building a world that is meant for humans” and has been focused on how the Covid-19 pandemic has accelerated society's dependence on technology and automation, negatively impacting the human experience.
+Siegel has also spoken about his concern that we “may not be building a world that is meant for humans” and has been focused on how the COVID-19 pandemic has accelerated society's dependence on technology and automation, negatively impacting the human experience.

-He has also argued that America needs a consistent and thought-out plan for investing in and maintaining infrastructure rather than periodically and haphazardly investing in it.
+He also argued in 2018 that America needs a consistent and thought-out plan for investing in and maintaining infrastructure rather than periodically and haphazardly investing in it.

 Philanthropy

 Siegel Family Endowment

 In 2011, he founded the Siegel Family Endowment, which supports organizations that help prepare society for the impact of technology.
 The endowment funds organizations including the Center on Rural Innovation - which brings digital job training, computer science education and entrepreneurship centers to rural areas — and Data and Society – a research institute that examines the social issues that can arise from pervasive technology.

 In 2017, Siegel Family Endowment made a total of 50 grants to organizations including the New York Hall of Science, Mozilla Science Lab, and Jobs for the Future.
-More recently, Siegel Family Endowment has made commitments to CSforALL, and the Constellations Center for Equity in Computing and the Aspen Institute.
+In 2019, Siegel Family Endowment made commitments to CSforALL, and the Constellations Center for Equity in Computing and the Aspen Institute.

 Siegel Family Endowment makes mission-driven grants in three interest area portfolios: